All photos taken with an iPhone 5s

 (MacColl knocked out some great pop tunes, and every New Year’s, I listen to her singing “Fairytale of New York” with the Pogues.
 She died way too young, in Mexico, as it happens.)

 But this post isn’t about pop music, it’s about my first visit to Mexico, just before the pandemic shut down travel.
-Just for a few days, helping someone move to the country’s illustrious and often-overlooked second city, Guadalajara.
+Just for a few days, in the country’s illustrious and often-overlooked second city, Guadalajara.

 It’s the capital of Jalisco, a state in the middle of the country, and bordering the Pacific, but the city is inland, a couple hundred miles east of Puerto Vallarta.